Joshua Davis House (Mt. Pleasant, Florida)

-The Joshua Davis House (also known as the Old Bates House or Thomas Dawsey Cabin or Old Stagecoach Stop) is a historic home in Mt.
+The Joshua Davis House (also known as the Old Bates House or Thomas Dawsey Cabin or Old Stagecoach Stop) is a historic home in Gadsden County northwest of Mt.
 Pleasant, Florida.
 It is located two-and-a-half miles northwest of Mt.
 Pleasant on U.S. 90.
 On May 21, 1975, it was added to the U.S. National Register of Historic Places.